 The document(s) should be:

-• Original copies and a set of photocopies for Mission’s records submitted.
+- Original copies and a set of photocopies Mission’s records submitted.

 Application Requirements for Certifications

-All applicants requesting authentication/certification are required to have a valid government issued ID
+All applicants requesting authentication/certification are required to have a valid government issued photo identification.

 The fees are payable in cash, money order or bank draft addressed to the Jamaican Consulate.

-The certified document will be available for pick up between 9:30am – 4:30pm Monday through Friday at the reception window.
-In case where the applicant is not able to collect the document, a designated representative must present a letter of authorization from the applicant as well as his/ her ID card.
+- The certified document will be available for pick up between 8:00am – 2:00pm Monday through Friday at the Reception window.
+In the event that the applicant is unable to collect the document, a designated representative must present a signed letter of authorization from the applicant as well as the bearers valid government issued photo identification.